Fast Equivariant Imaging: Accelerating Unsupervised Learning and Model Adaptation via Inexact Splitting: Numerical Experiments

-The corresponding physics model $A$ of sparse-view CT is the \texttt{Radon} transformation where 50 scans (angles) are uniformly subsampled to generate sparse-view sinograms (observations) $y$.
-The transformation we consider here is a group of rotations by randomly rotating 1 degree over 360 degrees.
-We use 10 images sampled (\textit{index 1 to 10}) from the CT100~\citep{clark2013cancer} datatset to train, and use another 10 images (\textit{index 11 to 20}) with same number of scans to test the generalization performance of the networks trained by our methods.
-The image is resized to $128 \times 128$ (16384 pixels).
+The forward operator $\mathbf{A}$ for sparse-view CT is modeled as the Radon transform , where 50 projection angles are uniformly subsampled to generate sparse-view sinograms (observations) $\mathbf{y}$.
+The transformation group $G$ employed for equivariance consists of 2D planar rotations, implemented by sampling random angles from the full $360^{\circ}$ range.
+For the dataset, we utilize 90 images sampled from the CT100~\cite{clark2013cancer} dataset for training.
+The remaining 10 images, processed with the same scanning geometry, are reserved to evaluate the generalization performance of the trained models.
+All images are resized to a resolution of $128 \times 128$ (16384) pixels.